96boards/documentation/enterprise/developerbox/README.md

 - [Installation](installation/)
    - Choose and install an operating system on your Developerbox
 - [Build from Source](build/)
-   - Instructions for building and flashing the components of your favorite operating systems
+   - Instructions for building and flashing the Developerbox system firmware

 ## Documentation